A Sum-Rules Analysis of Next-to-Leading-Order (NLO) QCD Perturbative Contributions to a $J^{PC}=0^{+-}$, $du\bar{d}\bar{u}$ Tetraquark Correlator: Introduction

-Our focus in this paper is $0^{+-}$, $\flav$ tetraquarks, denoted as $\tq$ following the classification scheme of Ref.~\cite{Gershon:2022xnn}.
-For one particular current (see~(\ref{j1}) below), we extended the QCD sum-rules analysis of $\tq$ tetraquarks in~\cite{Fu:2018ngx} to include next-to-leading-order (NLO) QCD contributions to perturbation theory.
+Focusing on the current $J_7$ from~\cite{Fu:2018ngx} (see~\eqref{j1} below), we extended the QCD sum-rules analysis of $\tq$ tetraquarks to include next-to-leading-order (NLO) QCD contributions to perturbation theory.
 For several $0^{++}$, light-quark tetraquark currents, it has been shown that NLO contributions to perturbation theory are surprisingly large~\cite{Groote:2014pva}.
 The effects of NLO perturbation theory on a QCD sum-rules analysis of a $0^{++}$, light-quark tetraquark current are explored in~\cite{Cid-Mora:2022kgu}.
+It is therefore interesting to study whether light-quark, exotic-$J^{PC}$ tetraquarks have similarly large NLO effects.
+Furthermore, as the NLO perturbative contributions are necessarily positive, they could potentially fix the negative, unphysical LSRs of Fig.~\ref{faafo}.

 The NLO diagrams that contribute to the \tq\ diagonal correlator defined in~(\ref{correlator})--(\ref{Pi_zero}) below are shown in Fig.~\ref{diagrams_nlo}.
 Each diagram has four loops and contains nonlocal divergences.
-Integrals were regulated using dimensional regularization, and nonlocal divergences were eliminated through diagrammatic renormalization~\cite{Hepp:1966eg,Zimmermann:1969jj,bogoliubov,collins}.
+Integrals were regulated using dimensional regularization, and nonlocal divergences were eliminated through diagrammatic renormalization~\cite{Hepp:1966eg,Zimmermann:1969jj,bogoliubov,collins} using the methodology for sum rules developed in Ref.~\cite{deOliveira:2022eeq}.
 As discussed in~\cite{deOliveira:2022eeq}, diagrammatic renormalization is particularly convenient for radiative corrections to tetraquark correlation functions as it circumvents the problem of composite-operator mixing under renormalization.
 Also, it provides helpful consistency checks as nonlocal divergences are eliminated diagram-by-diagram.

 Rather than evaluating integrals analytically, we evaluated them using pySecDec, a program that numerically calculates dimensionally regularized integrals~\cite{Borowka:2017idc}. pySecDec makes use of FORM~\cite{Vermaseren:2000nd,Kuipers:2013pba,Ruijl:2017dtg}, GSL~\cite{galassi}, and the CUBA library~\cite{Hahn:2004fe,Hahn:2014fua}.
 It has been demonstrated that pySecDec can be successfully incorporated into the QCD sum-rules methodology at LO using a $0^{-+}$ charmonium hybrid current as an example~\cite{Esau:2018gdp}.
 In this paper, we demonstrate that pySecDec numerical loop-integration methods combined with diagrammatic renormalization techniques can be successfully implemented at NLO, establishing new calculational methods for higher-loop corrections in QCD sum-rules.